 - LGBTQ people also use tobacco at a rate of 50% higher than the general population.
 The coronavirus is a respiratory illness that could be especially harmful to smokers.

-Trans adults are also more likely to score their health as poor or fair compare to the general population.
-More than 1 out 5 transgender adults have at least one or more chronic condition, such as diabetes, arthritis, or asthma.
+Trans adults are also more likely to score their health as poor or fair compared to the general population.
+More than 1 out of 5 transgender adults have at least one or more chronic conditions, such as diabetes, arthritis, or asthma.
 Fear of discrimination keeps many of us from going to the doctor.
 This may impact the potential novel coronavirus effect on us in three ways:

-- Stigma and discrimination makes transgender people reluctant to get help.
+- Stigma and discrimination make transgender people reluctant to get help.